 And so began one of the stranger introductions to any museum visit thus far.
 Friend of CTMQ RobY agreed to join me for his hometown’s historical society museum.
-This was a coup on my part because not only is RobY intensely interested in what the museum housed, but he actually donated a piece to the display!
+This was a coup on my part because not only is RobY intensely interested in what the museum housed, but he actually donated a piece to it!
 After moving into an old house in town which had fallen into disrepair, he found a bunch of old farm implements and tools squirreled away into various crawlspaces and out buildings on his land.
-One of these, it turned out, was a parade hat celebrating the 100th anniversary of the Collins company for which most of the museum honored.
-Collinsville (now part of Canton) was named after Samuel Collins who started the Collins company.
-But more on that below.
+One of these, it turned out, was a parade hat celebrating the 100th anniversary of the Collins company which is very important the museum for reasons that will be obvious.
+Collinsville (part of Canton) was named after Samuel Collins who started the Collins company.

 “Nope!
 You can’t see it today.
 Come back another time.”
 Oooookaaaaay.
 I began wondering if this woman had anything to do with the museum or if she was some local who got her kicks from being argumentative with prospective museum goers.
 (Actually, she was the

 sister of the woman who built the house and ran the farm that Rob bought!
 Go figure.)